gmnenad/CalculatorNotepad/README.md

 ![DrawM_2](Images/cn_drawM_2.jpg)

 This 'c#' solution demonstrate several features:
-- it shows that notepad language is (intentionally) similar to c# ... only few changes to previous code was needed (mainly typing variables)
+- it shows that notepad language is (intentionally) similar to c# ... only few changes to previous code were needed (mainly typing variables)
 - `nm.rnd` is global variable in '**nm**' namespace.
-That 'nm' namespace contains many useful CalculatorNotepad functions and classes.
+That `nm` is short for 'NotepadMath'  and contains many useful functions and classes not present in C# by default.
 In this case it only replace need for `var rnd= new Random();` in C# code.
 - c# user functions are callable from notepad as soon as typed - they are **internally compiled** as soon as focus shift to notepad panel
 - naturally, c# functions are much faster at ~20ms for first and ~40ms for second simulation, which is ~200x speedup due to ~20x less time and 10x more iterations (100k vs 10k)
 - another feature demonstrated here is shortening of results if result panel is shrunk too much - numbers are shown with ellipsis(...) to indicate they are not shown entirely.
 - when notepad that contain c# code is saved, it saves c# code in same TXT file as notepad code

 #### Using notepad vector functions
-Yet another approach would be to use other integrated functions of notepad language - that could not only improve performance compared to 'classic' approach, but also make solution much simpler:
+Yet another approach would be to use suitable integrated (built-in) functions of notepad language - that could not only improve performance compared to 'classic' approach, but also make solution much simpler:
 ![DrawM_3](Images/cn_drawM_3.jpg)

-This result in single line simulation function, using following integrated notepad functions:
+This result in single line simulation function, using following built-in notepad functions:
 - `rndVector(T,N)` generate vector with T random numbers, each between 0..N-1 (thus generating T random numbers we needed)
 - `vUnion(vector1 [,vector2...])` create union of one or more vectors, with only distinct elements ( since we want to count distinct results)
 - `vLen(vector)` return number of elements in vector ( thus counting how many distinct results we had in one trial)
 - `pSim(()=>boolFunc, nSimulations)` repeat supplied boolean function 'nSimulations' times, and report percentage it returns true
     - thus `pSim(()=> vLen(..)==M, 10000)` will repeat 10k times and count when number of distinct values (vLen) equals M, returning fraction of successes
     - this also demonstrate that notepad language support lambda functions as parameters for many integrated functions (integrals, root finders, sums...)
+        - lambda function was used here since `pSim` accepts parameterless boolean function, and we needed to use parameters (M,T,N) in simulation
     - `pSim` function is useful in most simulations, to count single trials
 - it also demonstrate improved speed compared to 'classical' solution, at 35ms and 55ms it is around 30x faster than classical solution
     - c# panel solution is still some 10x faster, but it is much more code compared to using integrated notepad functions